ITA Airways: Frequent-flyer program

+ITA is a fully integrated partner of Miles & More, the loyalty programme of Lufthansa Group.

-Volare is the airline's loyalty program, through which customers accrue points based on miles flown.
+Volare was the airline's former loyalty program.
 The European Commission prohibited the airline from buying Alitalia's MilleMiglia loyalty program.

-From 3 February 2025, the 2.7 million members of the frequent flyer program Volare can earn and redeem their points on all flights operated by Lufthansa, Swiss, Austrian and Brussels Airlines.
-At the same time, Miles & More members can earn and redeem miles on all ITA Airways flights.
+ITA ended the Volare program on 31 March 2026.

 Destinations

 As of November 2024, ITA Airways serves 73 destinations, in Italy, Europe, Africa, Asia, North and South America.
 ITA plans to serve 74 destinations and 89 routes by 2025.

 Alliances

+ITA Airways is a member of Star Alliance.

-ITA Airways was a member of the SkyTeam alliance from 2021 until 2025.
-On 3 February 2025, ITA Airways announced that it would join the Lufthansa Group, and that it would leave SkyTeam for the Star Alliance.
-The airline officially exited SkyTeam on 30 April 2025, and ITA Airways' official accession to the Star Alliance is planned for the first half of 2026.
+ITA was a member of the SkyTeam alliance from 2021 until 2025.
+On 3 February 2025, ITA Airways announced that it would join the Lufthansa Group, and that it would leave SkyTeam for Star Alliance.
+The airline officially exited SkyTeam on 30 April 2025, and ITA Airways' official accession to the Star Alliance occurred on 1 April 2026.

 Codeshare agreements

 ITA Airways codeshares with the following airlines: